devlocalhost/sysmon/README.md

 ## what is sysmon
 sysmon is *another* system monitor designed to be **ready to use** and easy to understand. it uses [**linux's /proc pseudo filesystem**](https://www.kernel.org/doc/html/latest/filesystems/proc.html) to read information and [**curses**](https://docs.python.org/3/howto/curses.html) to display them

+## why 2 files?
+because i like the old layout too of sysmon. theres also the cpu temp feature which is not in new sysmon. i strongly suggest you to use the new sysmon, because of better code

 ## help and usage
 ```
 sysmon - a SYStem MONitor written in python, designed to be easy to understand